Luchorigami/mleetas/README.md

 ![event](logo_mleetas.png)
-# Package mleetas
+# Package MleETAS

 A python package to fit and simulate the Epidemic Type Aftershock model in seismology (Ogata, 1988).

-The parameter estimation rely on the maximisation of a likelyhood function trough LBFG routine.
+The parameter estimation rely on the maximization of a likelyhood function trough scipy L-BFGS-B optimization.

 ## Overview
 The mleetas package contain 3 modules: